LaunchCodeEducation/intro-to-programming-csharp/src/chapters/booleans-and-conditionals/booleans.rst

 The condition for the above example is: Send a notification of an upcoming bill only if the statement "the bill is unpaid" is true.
-In order to state something like this in JavaScript, we need to understand how programming languages represent true and false.
+In order to state something like this in C#, we need to understand how programming languages represent true and false.

 Boolean Values